dpro7026/sales_app_1/README.md

 ```
 rails s -b $IP -p $PORT
 ```
-Click on 'Share' near top right and copy the link to application URL:
+Click on 'Share' near top right and copy the link to application URL:<br/>
-E.g. Mine is: https://davids-workspace-2-davidprovest.c9users.io
+E.g. Mine is: https://davids-workspace-2-davidprovest.c9users.io<br/>
-It has the form: https://<workspace>-<username>.c9users.io It will have an error, let's resolve this now.
+It has the form: https://<workspace>-<username>.c9users.io<br/>
+It will have an error, let's resolve this now.
 ## Resolving Our Apps First Errors
-The error states:
+The error states:<br/>
 'uninitialized constant HomeController'
 ### Create a Home Controller
 Create a new file called home_controller.rb in app/controllers/ and add the following: